-The elephantnose fish lives in murky, dark waters, where seeing its surroundings is virtually impossible.
+The elephantnose fish Gnathonemus petersii is a freshwater fish that lives in slow-moving and muddy rivers in Africa.
+In these murky, dark waters, using vision to sense its surroundings is virtually impossible.
 This presents a challenge for avoiding predators and finding prey.

 “Prereceptor mechanisms also ensure that the moveable skin appendix of G. petersii, the ‘Schnauzenorgan’, receives an optimal sensory signal during all stages of its movement.” (von der Emde et al., 2008:279)